 - Entertainment: If you plan ahead, you can catch a musical act at the Hawthorne Theater or a movie at the historic Bagdad Theater.
 Only four blocks north on Belmont Street, spend some quarters in the Wunderland Games video arcade and see a kid-friendly film for less than $5.

-- By bus, it only takes an hour to get to the Hawthorne District from PIA or an hour and a half to get to Mt.
-Tabor.
+- By bus, it only takes 18 minutes to get to the Hawthorne District from PIA.
+Mt.
+Tabor is right next to the campus!

 Northeast Mississippi and Alberta Street Districts

 - These vibrant art and shopping areas are full of entertainment and activities to fill a day or a night!